ElevatoDigital/docker-development-environments/README.md

 * port: 11211

 ## Logging into the web container
-It's recommended that you perform command line operations like `npm install`, `php artisan` and `php composer.phar` from inside the web container.
+It's recommended that you perform command line operations like `composer`, `php artisan`, and `npm install` from inside the web container.
 From your repository's root (where docker-compose.yml was installed), execute:

 `docker-compose exec web bash`